 Chairs and Directors must ensure that all Faculty can access Self-Service.
 All Faculty at NSCAD must obtain and use an NSCAD email address in order to view and print class rosters.
-The final grades for all https://selfserv.nscad.ca/Student/Account/Login?ReturnUrl=%2fStudent%2f
+The final grades for all classes must also be submitted online.
+Self-Service can be used from anywhere as long as the user has the web address, a login and password.
+The login for Self-Service is found at the left-hand side of the NSCAD Navigator site or at:

+https://selfserv.nscad.ca/Student/Account/Login?ReturnUrl=%2fStudent%2f